bytearchive/django-treebeard/future-plans.md

 trees in SQL without the need of extra work in the database, like Oracle’s ``CONNECT BY`` or sprocs and triggers for nested intervals.

-For reasons unknown to the community, Gustavo Picón, the maintainer of django-treebeard needs help to maintain the project.
+Gustavo Picón, the maintainer of django-treebeard needs help to maintain the project.

 Furthermore, the website containing the documentation of the project, is not running stable.
 Hosting it on [Read the Docs](https://readthedocs.org/) would probably be a better idea.